TJ Friedl Player Props: Reds vs. Phillies

 TJ Friedl At The Plate

-- Friedl leads Cincinnati with nine hits, batting .360 this season with four extra-base hits.
+- Friedl leads Cincinnati with 14 hits and a team-best slugging percentage of .600.

-- Among the qualifying hitters in baseball, his batting average ranks 26th, his on-base percentage ranks 58th, and he is 14th in the league in slugging.
+- Among qualifying hitters in MLB, he ranks 16th in batting average, 48th in on-base percentage, and 23rd in slugging.

-- Friedl enters this game on a five-game hitting streak.
-In his last outings, he's hitting .500 with two homers.

-- Friedl has picked up a hit in 71.4% of his seven games this year, with multiple hits in 57.1% of those games.
+- Friedl has picked up a hit in eight of 11 games this season, with multiple hits five times.

-- He has hit a long ball in two of seven games played this year, and in 7.4% of his plate appearances.
+- In 11 games played this year, he has homered in two of them.

-- Friedl has driven in a run twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.